Air Squats: Benefits, Muscles Worked, How to Do & More!

 Research comparing progressive bodyweight squats to barbell back squats found that both methods led to significant improvements in knee extensor and flexor strength, as well as muscle thickness in the gluteus maximus and rectus femoris (Wei et al., 2023).

-Best Body Weight Squat Workouts
+Best Air Squat Workouts

 EMOM (Every Minute on the Minute)